Searching ...

 Thinking of moving to Orlando?
 You’re not alone!
 The year-round sunny weather and an entertainment playground have attracted people to “The City Beautiful” for decades.
 Plus, Orlando has a growing tech sector, booming population, and quality education system.

 When choosing the best place to live in Orlando, amenities, home prices, and the overall atmosphere are all essential factors in your decision-making.
 The upside is no matter where you choose to live, you’re always near some of the world’s best theme parks and entertainment destinations.
-Orlando has over 100 lakes, 100 parks, and 21 community centers.
+Orlando has over 100 beautiful lakes, 100 parks and green areas for outdoor adventures, and 21 community centers.
 All in all, living in Orlando has many advantages.

 For our list of best Orlando neighborhoods, we strictly looked at communities inside the official city limits.
 That means popular Orlando metro suburbs like Winter Park or Celebration are excluded.